Solsynth/RoadSign/README.md

 # 🚦 RoadSign

-A blazing fast reverse proxy with a lot of shining features.
+A blazing fast http server with a lot of shining features.

 ## Features